Ayurveda Treatment Kerala and Ayurvedic Cure for Psoriasis in Kerala, India.

 Genetic aspects of psoriasis

 Psoriasis is believed to be a genetic disease, but it does not follow a typical dominant or recessive pattern of inheritance.
 No one can predict who will get psoriasis as researchers do not completely understand how psoriasis is passed from one generation to another.
 The pattern of inheritance probably involves multiple genes or combinations of many genes, and the search is on to find those genes.
+About one out of three people with psoriasis report that a relative has or had psoriasis.
+If one parent has psoriasis, a child has about a 10 percent chance of having psoriasis.
+If both parents have psoriasis, a child has approximately a 50 percent chance of being diagnosed with the disease.

 Discrimination